BlakeDonn/ideabox-boilerplate/README.md

 * Becoming used to using media queries in CSS.
 * Properly implementing event delegation.
 * We are proud of the code that was written, and proud of the fact that the website functions as expected up through iteration 4.
+* Full understanding of event delegation, propagation, and bubbling!
+We were intimidated by the concept after the lesson on it, so implementing it with full understanding felt like a huge win.

 ## Functionality ##